Ralph Eggleston, Oscar-Winning Pixar Animator Behind ‘For the Birds’ and ‘Toy Story,’ Dies at 56

 Eggleston would win two more Annies for his work on Finding Nemo and Inside Out.
 Eggleston told THR in 2019 that Sadness from Inside Out was the Pixar character he identified with most.
 “The idea of being happy and crying versus being sad and crying versus being lonely and crying — the film explored that notion extremely delicately and in a really entertaining way.”

-His final credited Pixar work was on 2020’s Soul where he worked as a development artist.
+His final credited Pixar work was on 2020’s Soul, where he served as a development artist.

 Outside of Pixar, Eggleston worked on several Disney animation classics including Aladdin (1992), The Lion King (1994) and Pocahontas (1995).